marklogic/ml-gradle/README.md

     mlAppName=quick-start
     mlRestPort=8200

-Then just run "gradle mlDeploy" in the directory containing these two files.
+Then just run "gradle mlDeploy" in the directory containing these two files:

+    gradle mlDeploy

 You'll end up with a new REST API server on port 8200 with a modules database and a content database with 3 forests by default.

+To start customizing your application, just run:

+    gradle mlScaffold

+This will generate a directory structure containing several configuration files - one for a content database, a REST API server, an application role, an application user, and more.
+You can change these and add more configuration files based on the examples in the [sample project in this repository](https://github.com/rjrudin/ml-gradle/blob/master/sample-project/build.gradle).

 Digging deeper into ml-gradle